JessVel/sakura-card-captor-api/README.md

 # There are currently nine available resources:

-cardNumber: This is the card number, not the id.
+cardNumber: This is the card number, not the id. <br>
-spanishName: Card name in spanish language.
+spanishName: Card name in spanish language.<br>
-englishName: Card name in english language.
+englishName: Card name in english language.<br>
-kanji: Logographic Japanese characters.
+kanji: Logographic Japanese characters.<br>
-Rōmaji: Western alphabet transcription.
+Rōmaji: Western alphabet transcription.<br>
-appeardManga: Number of manga in which the card first appeard. appeardAnime : Number of episode in which the card first appeard.
+appeardManga: Number of manga in which the card first appeard.<br>
+appeardAnime : Number of episode in which the card first appeard.<br>
-clowCard: Image of the Clow Card.
+clowCard: Image of the Clow Card.<br>
-sakuraCard: Image of the Sakura Card
+sakuraCard: Image of the Sakura Card<br>